top of page

 swan dive, eventually a one-and-a-half.

-When I started high school, he was in grade 11.
+When I got to high school, he was sixteen.

-The only Grebs in my size had steel toes.
+The only Kodiaks in my size had steel toes

 His parents bought a grocery store